FAQ – Frequently asked questions

 Is Visplore also available for Mac / Linux?

 Not yet.
-Linux and Mac versions are planned for 2022.
+Visplore versions for Linux and Mac are planned for the future.
 For now, Visplore can be installed in a virtual machine running Windows.

 Are administrator rights necessary to install Visplore?